2023 Solar Incentives Guide for Meridian, MI - Tax Credits & Rebates

 EcoWatch's Meridian, MI Solar Incentives FAQs

-Specific incentives, including those given out by the Michigan government or by your county/municipality, may have additional qualifications.
-Get in touch with your local Meridian solar installer to discover what incentives your project will qualify for.
+Specific incentives, including those given out by the Michigan government or by your county/municipality, might have additional qualifications.
+Talk to your local Meridian solar installer to learn more about what incentives your project will qualify for.

-Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
-A solar system can also lower the CO2 emissions from your home by 500 pounds annually, or around 10,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
+You can also reduce your home's CO2 emissions by 500 pounds annually, or around 10,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.